How does this medication work? What will it do for me?

 How should I use this medication?

 The dose of prednisolone sodium phosphate solution for children varies widely according to the condition and age of the child being treated.
+The starting dose is usually between 5 mg and 60 mg per day.
+Your doctor will adjust the dose depending on how well the medication works for you or your child and how well it is tolerated.
 If the condition being treated does not improve or becomes worse after a few days, call your doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.